-If you’re unsure how to draft a shareholder agreement, try an online template or seek professional legal services.
+Keep your shareholder agreement with your corporate records and legal documents.
+If you’re unsure how to draft a shareholder agreement, you can try an online template or seek professional legal services.

 The number of authorized shares detailed in your Articles of Incorporation will need to be issued to shareholders.
 It’s required of all corporations to issue stock, and you’ll need to track how many shares have been issued and to whom.
 Shares are issued only once but can be sold or traded after their initial issuance.

 Shares can be issued privately to those of your choosing or publicly to anyone who wishes to invest.
 If shares are issued publicly, your corporation is public and has to file quarterly statements with the U.S. Securities and Exchange Commission (SEC).
-To learn more about state regulations, contact the Minnesota Commerce Department.
+To learn more about state regulations, contact the Minnesota Department of Commerce.

-Certain businesses need to apply for additional permits or licenses to operate legally.
+To comply with federal, state, and local government regulations, certain companies need to apply for additional business licenses or permits.
 These extra certifications may need to be applied for at the local, state, and/or federal levels.
-Search the state’s licensing web portal, Minnesota ELicensing, to see if you need a state-required license.

-There isn’t a one-stop shop to apply for business permits or licenses.
+There isn’t a one-stop shop to apply for business licenses and permits.
 They span across government agencies.
-To save yourself time and hassle, consider hiring a service to research all the requirements.
+To save yourself time and hassle, consider hiring a service like ours to research all the requirements.

-To file for an Employer Identification Number (EIN), you’ll need to contact the Internal Revenue Service (IRS).
-An EIN is a unique number like a Social Security number.
-The federal government uses it to identify and tax your corporation.
-You can use it for things like hiring employees or opening a business bank account.
-Apply for an EIN online or let ZenBusiness help secure an EIN for you.
+To file for a federal employer identification number (EIN), you’ll need to contact the Internal Revenue Service (IRS).
+Also known as a federal tax identification number, an EIN is a unique number like a Social Security number.
+The federal government uses it to identify your corporation.
+You’ll need it to pay federal taxes, hire employees, and open a business bank account.
+You can apply for an employer identification number online at the Internal Revenue Service website or let us help secure an EIN for you.

-In Minnesota, every corporation must file an annual renewal.
+Every Minnesota corporation must file an annual renewal (called an “annual report” in most states).
 It must be filed by Dec.
 31 each year and contain the following information:

 Permits, licensing, business name reservation, assumed name registration, creating bylaws, drafting a shareholder agreement, and hiring a registered agent are just several steps that add more to your costs.
 Rely on our team of experts at ZenBusiness to handle the red tape, keep your business compliant, and assist with starting your small business.

-There are many advantages to forming a corporation in Minnesota.
+There are many advantages to forming a business entity like a corporation.
 For one, it establishes your company as an official business, which keeps your business and personal finances separate.
 It also allows for stocks to be issued and funds to be raised.
 A corporation can be recognized as a legit business outside the U.S., which is great if you have dreams of expanding globally.